 12. “Chihuly” Sculptures

-There are two different ways to create these beautiful sculptures.
-The first one is constructed with coffee filter papers, water-based markers, paper cups, and a squirt bottle of water.
+There are two different ways to create these beautiful school auction art projects.
+The first sculpture is constructed with coffee filter papers, water-based markers, paper cups, and a squirt bottle of water.
 The second one is constructed with plastic disposable cups, Sharpie pens, and a toaster oven.

 13. Hand Hearts Photograph